NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 Per the official roadmap, HoloAlt consists of the PV, manga, HoloEarth, and Holonometria; Hololive Error doesn't fall under the HoloAlt umbrella from what I can tell.

+----- __510.15__ -----2022-06-12 13:16:58+08:00:

+I mean, even if only Gura's appearing for the concert that doesn't exclude the possibility that Myth as a whole might be in Japan around that time.
+Plus given it's a paid concert and Gura is so far the only Myth member with a duo orisong with Calli, it's not necessarily that the other three would be missing out that much by not being part of that.

 ### 511: [What was the reaction of the pope and other important Christian figures of the time to the Taiping Rebellion?](https://old.reddit.com/r/AskHistorians/comments/v6ffvk/what_was_the_reaction_of_the_pope_and_other/), submitted on 2022-06-07 06:25:35+08:00.

 ----- __511.1__ -----2022-06-07 12:50:51+08:00: